Bull Springs Skyline Forest Bend, Oregon | County: Deschutes | Acres: 33,000

 Hacienda Amado Ranch Patagonia, Arizona | County: Santa Cruz | Acres: 21,660

-The Hacienda Amado Ranch located in the Foothills of the Santa Rita Mountains in Southeast Arizona is arguably the most premier property available.
-Situated between Sonoita and Patagonia and only a little over an hour from the Tucson International Airport, the ranch is readily accessible.
-The property offers 21,607 acres with a 53+/-deeded acre compound with an estate caliber Hacienda, three other homes and an economical cattle operation.
+The Hacienda Amado Ranch is a premier family compound backed up with an economical cattle operation.
+Located in the coveted Patagonia-Sonoita area and in the foothills of the Santa Rita Mountains of southeast Arizona, the property would also be well suited for a corporate retreats or a guest ranch.
+The ranch is readily accessible being only a little over an hour from the Tucson International Airport.
+The property has a 53+/-deeded acre headquarters with an estate caliber Hacienda and three other homes.
+A 21,000-acre grazing permit for 350 head yearlong provides an economical cattle operation.
 This area has long attracted upscale retirees, bird watchers and is one of the best cattle ranching areas in the Southwest.
 The climate is especially appealing with moderate four-season weather boasting some of the best rainfall in Arizona.
-The terrain provides excellent feed resources and appealing scenery.

 Kinzua Ranch Fossil, Oregon | County: Wheeler | Acres: 32,000